CDRT/docs/dash/dash_top.md

 ### Windows DASH client software

 DASH Windows software can be found at [https://pcsupport.lenovo.com/](https://pcsupport.lenovo.com/).
 Locate the support page for a specific model and select the Drivers &amp; Software menu item on the left side of the page.
-(Figure 7) Select **Manual Update** , and browse to **Networking: LAN (Ethernet)**
+Select **Manual Update** , and browse to **Networking: LAN (Ethernet)**

 Documentation for attended and unattended installation will be available with the application download and in the installation directory.
 The default installation location is _C:\Program Files (x86)\AMD Management Console._